OpenSSL legacy SSL renegotiation problem

 This section is mainly meant for IT-level users to find the correct source host.

 If you suspect a Man-in-the-Middle (MITM) firewall or proxy issue, use RCC to run rcc config diagnostics and check TLS versions and certificate provider names.
 Look for the "certificate issued by" field to identify potential MITM interference.
-For example, the output for files.pythonhosted.org should contain GlobalSign; if not, you are probably behind an MITM firewall.
+For example, the output for files.pythonhosted.org should contain GlobalSign; otherwise, you are probably behind an MITM firewall.

 We offer specialized tools to simplify the process: